JuliaArrays/BlockArrays.jl/README.md

  0.46358   0.11423   │  0.520826
  0.250737  0.809022  │  0.905993
 ```

+This "takes ownership" of the passed in array so no copy of the array is made.

 Setting and getting blocks uses the same API as `BlockArrays`.
 The difference here is that setting a block will update the block in place and getting a block
 will extract a copy of the block and return it.
 For `PseudoBlockArrays` there is a mutating block getter called `getblock!` which updates a passed in array to avoid a copy: